vineshghela/springApp/README.md

 # SpringApp

+# How to Run

+First `fork` the repo and open the project in sprfing boot.

+Next run the spring boot application.

 # Please use PostMan to make requests.

 ## To make post request, go to postman and set a `Post` method.